mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_j_joint_powers.md

 Within each pattern, scenarios are presented on a student-by-student enrollment record basis, because MDE expects that SIS software will benefit from tight integration between SSA and SEORA records.
 However, if vendors prefer to be tested on a resource-by-resource basis (first SSAs, then SEORAs), that is acceptable.

 Student and School Identifiers used in the scenarios below are **for reference only** in order to demonstrate the required integration.
 Vendors are expected to generate their own student identifiers and to use school IDs from districts they support.
+Any additional school identifiers needed can be acquired from the ODS API, as detailed in the [Read-Only Endpoints](./sis_test_plan_c_data_reqs.md#read-only-api-endpoints) section of the Data Requirements and API Resources document.

 ### Pattern 1: Member SEORA